 By the light of fire within the cave…the horse gallops, the mane bristles, and the tail flows in the wind—just as prehistoric man experienced this magnificent art 17,000 years ago.

 When the flames from the candlelight flicker, prehistoric 3-D animation comes alive on the walls and ceilings of the cave.
 The firelight movement surrounds the viewer within a continually changing menagerie of quivering and pulsing animal forms.

 “17,000 years ago, a message was communicated on the limestone walls of a cave.
-This message has lived on throughout man’s civilization on earth and now the message from Lascaux belongs to you…”
+This message has lived on throughout mankind’s civilization on earth and now the message from Lascaux belongs to you…”

 —Art Historian-Etiologist Amy Dyson